Skip to content

 18. Shadow: Shadow depth.

-• Example: 0, indicates no shadow.
+• Example: 0, meaning no shadow.

 19. Alignment: Subtitle alignment, using numbers 1-9 to define different alignment positions.